You might be one of those who confuse between the two feelings.

-On the other hand, Self-respect is a positive feeling.
-It is a feeling of taking pride in what you are and who you are.
-It is a sense of higher being derived when you positively accept oneself regardless of money, power, position, appearance.
+Self respect is a sense of a higher being derived when you accept oneself regardless of money, power, position, appearance.
 It is only connected to oneself.
 The virtue of self-respect is regardless of people and things.

-Well, this quote wonderfully defines the two often confused feelings- Ego and Self-Respect.
+It wonderfully defines the two often confused feelings- Ego and Self Respect.

 Ego– You respect yourself and the ones whom you consider superior to you.

 Self Respect– You respect yourself and everyone, irrespective of their power, money, fame, recognition, anything.

 Ego– Me, me and only me… You think only about your self-interest, even if it is at the cost of hurting others.
 What worse, you don’t even feel guilty for the same.

 Self Respect– We, we or after you… You talk about the interests of everyone.
 You are always conscious of the right and wrong.
 And you never ever hurt anyone intentionally.

 Ego– You always try to compare and compete with others.
 You want to beat others at any cost.